Internationally awarded in the European Parliament

 This diversity of artistic expressions is absolutely one of the Collection strengths, and it is through this variety of styles that the dialogue about the art of our times is promoted.

 Due to the uniqueness of this collection and the international recognition acquired, it has been invited to important initiatives and national and international contemporary art expositions.
-NOVO BANCO Contemporary Photography Collection is a founding member of IACCCA International Association of Corporate Collections of Contemporary Art.
+The Contemporary Photography Collection of novobanco is a founding member of IACCCA International Association of Corporate Collections of Contemporary Art.

 Recognition and Curriculum